-Abstract:
+Abstract :

-This study investigated the relationship between stress, psychological capital and achievement motivation among college students.
-They belong to B.N College, Patna University .The total sample consists of 110 students.
-It contains Students Stress Scale developed by Taresh bhatia and Arunima pathak (2000) containing 30 item in 6 dimensions.
-Psychological Capital Assessment Scale developed by Rani and Choudhary will be used to measure Psychological Capital .It has four dimension and having 34 item .Achievement motivation scale was developed by V.P Bhargava (1994) it has 50 incomplete sentence.
+This study investigated the relationship of stress with resilience and achievement motivation among university students .The total sample consists of 120 students, out of which 60 are male and 60 female.
+It contains Students Stress Scale developed by Taresh bhatia and Arunima pathak (2000) containing 30 item in 6 dimensions .Acheivement motivation scale was developed by V.P Bhargava (1994) it has 50 incomplete sentence. (n -Ach) Scale:Deo-Mohan achievement motivation scale(1985) .Resilience measure by Unger (2016) .

-The statistics used was M , SD , T-test.
-Result found significant at both levels of significance and can be said that there found a difference in stress and psychological capital of boys and girls.
-The achievement motivation results also found significant.
+The statistics used was M, SD, T-test.
+Result found significant at both levels of significance and can be said that there difference in stress of boys and girls .There is a strong correlation between stress and achievement motivation.
+Also there found strong correlation between stress and resilience .

-Keywords: Stress, Psychological Capital ,Achievement motivation , Gender ,College Students.
+Keywords: Stress, Resilience, Achievement motivation, University Students.